 These thickness gauges can measure in a non-destructive way (NDT), and are used for non-magnetic substrates.
 These are quite similar to the electromagnetic ones in many ways.
 An alternating electromagnetic field is produced here as well.
 When you get the probe near to the conductive surface, the magnetic field creates eddy currents on the surface.
 The distance of the probe from the surface as well as the substrate properties have an effect on the magnitude of eddy currents, and they produce an opposing magnetic field.
 This is sensed by the coil to calculate magnetic flux and coating thickness.

-Popular Applications of Paint Thickness Gauge
+Popular Applications of Dry Film Thickness Gauge

 How to Choose a Correct Coating Thickness Tester?